caffeine-suite/caffeine-script/README.md

 ## What about TypeScript?

-Is there interested in TypeScript support?
+Is there interest in TypeScript support?
 If so, with some help, I could add it.
 CaffeineScript could easily support a modified TypeScript syntax for type annotation and integration into the TypeScript universe.

 [More on CaffeineScript and Static Typing](https://github.com/caffeine-suite/caffeine-script/wiki/Static-Typing)